tum-pbs/pbdl-book/physicalloss-discuss.md

 ✅ Pro:
 - uses physical model
-- derivatives via backpropagation
+- derivatives can be convieniently compute via backpropagation

 ❌ Con:
-- slow ...
+- quite slow ...
-- only soft constraints
+- physical constraints are enforced only as soft constraints
 - largely incompatible _classical_ numerical methods
-- derivatives rely on learned representation
+- accuracy of derivatives relies on learned representation

 Next, let's look at how we can leverage numerical methods to improve the DL accuracy and efficiency by making use of differentiable solvers.